-

 DOG, BLACK BLOC, BULLSHITVIK, BY ANY MEANS NECESSARY, DAYS OF

-RAGE, PROTESTOR, SILVER-TAIL, TRIPPIE, APOCALYPSE. [cf: yuppie
+RAGE, POWER TO THE PEOPLE, PROTESTOR, SILVER-TAIL, TRIPPIE,

-(young urban professional); yeppie (young educated professional);
+[cf: yuppie (young urban professional); yeppie (young educated

-buppie (black upwardly-mobile professional); fuppie (female
+professional); buppie (black upwardly-mobile professional);

-upwardly-mobile professional); guppie (gay urban professional)]
+fuppie (female upwardly-mobile professional); guppie (gay urban

 -